mchannon/hashsite/README.md

 And this is mostly it.

-Every hashsite location has a prefix of “#$”.
-The prefix is optional, but lends itself well toward identifying what is intended.
+Every hashsite location has a prefix of “#”, and ends with "^".
+The "#" and "^" are optional, but lend themselves well toward identifying what is intended.

 Consider the Mercator projection (including the parts Mercator left off):